Which synching mode to use?

 In addition, you can define when you want synchronizations to take place.
 You can use this FAQ to help you create your CRON tasks.

 In case the mass updates are too large and that during manual synchronization you note that the process is too long, we also provide you a CRON task URL to be set up to help MailChimp sort and delete the necessary data batches.
 But, be careful, this task CRON URL must be used only in very specific cases.
-To know more, please see our FAQ on the subject.

 Other FAQs in this category